pnarimani/ZenExtended/README.md

 ### Composition
-If you don't want to inherit from `AnimatedPanel`, You need to create a sub-container.
-Attach `GameObjectContext` to the root of
+If you don't want to inherit from `AnimatedPanel`,You need to create a sub-container.

+1. You need to Attach `GameObjectContext` to the root of your prefab/gameobject.
-   Add `AnimatedPanel`(non-generic) to your gameobject.
+2. Add `AnimatedPanel`(non-generic) to your prefab/gameobject.
+3. Install `AnimatedPanel` in your installer
+4. In your main class (which inherits from `MonoSpawnable`), listen to the `DisposeRequested` event of `AnimatedPanel`.
+5. When the event is called, call the `Dispose()` method of the base class `MonoSpawnable`.

 ### Example